 If you are applying to study abroad, to graduate school, to transfer to a different college or university, or for certain jobs, you may be asked to consent to a background clearance.
 In order for the Office of Community Life to check your record on behalf of another department or agency, you need to sign a waiver with that department or agency.
 No one may have access to your disciplinary record without your written consent unless there is an immediate threat or danger or a legitimate "educational need-to-know" present.

-Becca Lopez, Coordinator for the Office of Community Life
+Office of Community Life

 Ferroggiaro Center, Second Floor, Suite 200